federicobiggio/anglaisL3/1/readme.md

 ### Homeworks :

-Exercises at page 122 of the PDF file
+Exercises at page 122 of Programming 1

 Reading 500 words : what AI is?